Skip to main content

 2. Click Add New Insurance Coverage.

-• Coverage Start Date and End Date: Set based on insurance verification.
+• Coverage Start Date: The date the insurance policy coverage becomes active and eligible for claims.
+Set based on insurance verification.

-• Member ID Number and Claim Number: Enter as shown on the patient's insurance card.
+• ID/Claim Number (Box 1a): Also known as Member ID.
+Enter as shown on the patient's insurance card.

 • Relationship to Insured: